What is Fortesta?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Avoid swimming, bathing, or showering for at least 2 hours after applying Fortesta gel.
+Avoid swimming, bathing, or showering for 2 to 5 hours after applying Fortesta gel.
 Follow the directions provided with your specific brand.

 Fortesta side effects

 Get emergency medical help if you have any of these signs of an allergic reaction to Fortesta gel: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.